Arpita-deb/Corona-Virus-Analysis/README.md

   ![13 1](https://github.com/Arpita-deb/-Corona-Virus-Analysis/assets/139372731/17b6ec6e-51d9-4f4e-a94c-066972af25c5)

 The **monthly summary statistics** give us a detailed look at the recovery rate of COVID-19 over time.
-They include several different numbers that help us understand the situation better:

 - **Total count**: This is the total number of recovered cases for a given month.
 For example, in May, **20,651,389** people cured, which was the highest for any month.

 - **Mean**: This is the average number of recovered cases per day in a month.
 December had the highest daily average (2498), meaning that, on average, more people were recovered from COVID-19 each day in December than in other months.

 - **Range**: This tells us the difference between the smallest and largest number of cases in a month.
 The minimum number of cases in any month was **0**, and the maximum number varied, with the highest being **1,123,456** in December.

 - **Median**: This is the middle value of recovered cases when they are arranged in order.
 For all months, the median was **2**, indicating that half the days had fewer than 2 recovered cases, and the other half had more.

 - **Variance and Standard Deviation**: These are statistical measures of how much the number of cases varies from day to day within a month.
 A higher variance and standard deviation mean that the number of recovered cases was very inconsistent, with a lot of fluctuation from day to day.
-Most months had high variance and standard deviation, indicating that the number of cases each day was quite unpredictable.
+Most months had high variance and standard deviation, indicating that the number of recovered cases each day was quite unpredictable.

 ### Q14.
 Find the Country having the highest number of the Confirmed case.